-Thank you for taking the time to learn about your Fire/Rescue Department!
+Thank you for taking the time to learn about Leland Fire/Rescue!
 It is my privilege and honor to lead and work alongside an outstanding group of men and women whose mission is to serve, be ready, and create excellent outcomes for our community and each other.

 We believe the best indicator that we are successfully accomplishing our mission is when we earn and maintain the trust of our community.

-Lastly, we want you to know that when you call during your most desperate hour, at any time of day or night, no matter who you are or what your situation, we will be there quickly and we will do everything we can to make it right.
-It is our duty to be ready and to make sure we do not let you down.
+We want you to know that when you call during your most desperate hour, at any time of day or night, no matter who you are or what your situation, we will be there quickly, and we will do everything we can to make it right.
+It is our duty to be ready and make sure we do not let you down.

-We consider ourselves a family who is here to serve your family.
+The men and women of Leland Fire/Rescue consider ourselves one big family and we are here to serve you and your family.
 Please reach out to us if there is anything we can do for you.

 About the Department

 The Town of Leland Fire/Rescue Department was originally established in 1959 as a volunteer non-profit organization.
 Over the years, it transitioned to a combination department.
 In 2017, the department became a part of the Town of Leland.